How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 10

-Type your username in lowercase letters for your new account and continue.
+Type your username for your new account in lowercase letters and continue.

 Typing a Username